NexPlayer/Android-SDK/advanced.md

 The application must implement this interface in order to receive events from NexPlayer™.

 > **CAUTION:** These callbacks may occur in any thread, not necessarily the main application thread.
-In some cases, it may not be safe to call UI-related functions from withinIListenercallbacks.
+In some cases, it may not be safe to call UI-related functions from with in IListener callbacks.
 The safest way to update the UI is to use `android.os.Handler` to post an event back to the main application thread.

 NexPlayer™ will call the methods provided in this interface automatically during playback to notify the application when various events have occurred.